RATSAK Pre-Baited Mouse Trap

 Top RATSAK Trap Tips:

-Rats and mice are prolific breeders and if left uncontrolled can quickly develop into plague proportions.
-High reproductive rate, the ability to survive on a wide range of food sources and ease of travel throughout their environment, contributes to their astounding success.
+Rats and mice are prolific breeders and if left uncontrolled, can quickly develop into plague proportions.
+A high rate of reproduction, the ability to survive on a wide range of food and ability to move freely through their environments all contribute to their astounding success.

-Rats and mice can carry parasites, such as fleas and ticks, and diseases such as plagues, leptospirosis and typhus fever, some of which can be transmitted to humans, pets and livestock.
-Transmission is often caused by rat and mouse scratches and bites, or by coming into contact with their saliva, faeces and urine.
-Contamination and wastage of human food, pet food and bird seed is attributed to the parasites, diseases and other germs brought in by rats and mice.
+Rats and mice can carry parasites, such as fleas and ticks, and diseases caused by viral or bacterial pathogens, like leptospirosis or mycoplasma (some of which can be transmitted to humans, pets and livestock).
+Transmission can be caused by scratches and bites, or by coming into contact with rodent saliva, faeces or urine.
+Contact from rodents causes contamination and wastage of human food, pet food and bird seed.

-Rats and mice can cause serious damage to possessions and property from gnawing on building materials, structures and wiring; producing stains, foul-smelling odours and mess; and feeding on crops, garden plants and gardening products.
+Rats and mice can cause serious damage to property from gnawing on building materials, structures and wiring; producing stains, foul-smelling odours and mess; and feeding on crops, garden plants and gardening products.

 Rats and mice prefer warm, dry, sheltered and quiet areas with access to food and water.
-They are generally most active during the night, although they may also be seen during the day.
+They're generally most active during the night, although they may also be seen during the day.

-Rats and mice can be found in the home and garden at anytime of year, however they are especially known for entering indoor areas in autumn and winter to escape the cold.
+Rats and mice can be spotted at any time of year, but they're especially known for entering indoor areas in autumn and winter when food becomes scarce.

 Rats and mice can be found in: